 Why Farragut?
 My cousin, Vitor Boccardo, went here and told me how great of a place it is.
 [Vitor, who graduated from Farragut in 2004, was a four-time Academic Honor Roll student who led Admiral Farragut Academy to three straight Florida State High School Final 4 appearances, including the state championship as a senior while playing basketball for coach Michael Wells.
 Vitor played two years at Loyola Marymount University before finishing at West Florida College in 2008.
 Afterwards, he played basketball professionally in Brazil.
 Vitor plans on returning to the U.S. to coach in college.
-This past December, he visited Pedro here in St. Petersburg.]
-I knew it was military.
+This past December, he visited Pedro Franco here in St. Petersburg.]
+I knew it was best boarding school.
 I knew about the structure, how it was a boarding school, and how the weather was nice, similar to where I come from.

 Do you plan on pursuing a similar path as your cousin?
 I hope on getting a scholarship to play basketball in college and then I will let everything fall into place after that.
-[Pedro was the starting center on the Farragut BlueJackets team that went 12-11 during the 2015-16 campaign.]
+Pedro Franco was the starting center on the Farragut BlueJackets team that went 12-11 during the 2015-16 campaign.]
 There was really good competition this year that was a lot different and better than in Brazil.
 I developed a lot as a player, and also as a student athlete.
 I learned to keep my grades up, learned to handle things on my own, and became independent.
 We have a lot of requirements at Farragut as a student athlete.

 What do you like the most about Farragut?
 I like the environment, the campus, and how it’s spread out like a college.
 I like walking to class.

 How is it different from Brazil?
 In Brazil, you stay in one classroom the whole day and the teachers change rooms.
 I like the break the you get here in America while you walk to class.
 You get the opportunity to interact with students Pedro Franco.